 for Visual Close Study of digital models

-From my experience working at Architecture firms, the primary task of AE professionals (architects and engineers) is the development of a coherent project model (mental model and digital model).
+From my experience working in Architecture firms, I take it that the primary task of architects and engineers is the development of an adequate project model (mental model and digital model), the quality of which develops through visual close study through the “lens” of a set of technical drawings.

 Drawings belong in models.
 It’s where they’ve always been.
 For good reason.
 From the first time anyone scratched out a drawing in sand, on a cave wall, on papyrus, they instantiated that graphic in-situ where it really is, in the mental model in formation in their minds.
 An interplay was underway.